flexil/stable-diffusion-pytorch/README.md

 Model ID: Default is "CompVis/stable-diffusion-v1-4".
 You can change this to use a different model version.
 Device: Set the device variable to "cuda" for NVIDIA GPUs, "cpu" for CPU, or "mps" for Apple Silicon Macs.
 Output
-The generated images are saved in the ./img directory with a prefix pil_image.
-The images are also rendered for visualization.
+The generated images are saved in the `./img

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contributing
-Feel free to open issues or submit pull requests if you have suggestions or improvements.

-Contact
-For any questions or issues, please reach out to Your Name.